cheat-sheets/game-theory-cheat-sheet/README.md

 Social welfare function is **dictatorial** if there exists a single agent whose preferences always determine the social ordering.

+#### Muller-Satterthwaite Impossibility Theorem

+Any social choice function that is weakly Pareto efficient and monotonic is dictatorial. (definitions are similar to the corresponding social welfare function)

 ---

 In advance, decide an ordering of outcomes (e.g. according to left-right political spectrum for political parties)